Tony2520/Stadium-Live-Demo/README.md

 The old profile has not been touched up since a year ago -- ancient history for a startup.
 The goal of the revamp is to give it a more slick and themeatic design along with 3 objectives in mind
   - Increase in Virality (Share rate)
   - Set up as main entry point for the upcoming monitization expansion
-  - Allow users for a more personalized skill expression (favourites, win rates, etc)
+  - Allow users for a more personalized skill expression (favourites, collectibles, win rates, etc)

 New Profile             |  Old Profile :-------------------------:|:-------------------------: